Attachment-Based Family Therapy

 Childhood trauma is significantly correlated with depression, low self-esteem, physical health issues, and substance abuse.
 Traumatic experiences in childhood may include abuse, neglect, a traumatic event such as a car crash or death in the family, or relational trauma, in which the parent-child bond is disrupted.

-Therefore, achieving sustainable healing from mental health challenges involves addressing past traumas and attachment wounds, with the support of licensed clinical professionals who specialize in this work.
-And repairing disruptions in the relationship with parents or other primary caregivers is a key aspect of this healing process.
+Therefore, achieving sustainable healing from mental health challenges involves family counseling that addresses past traumas and attachment wounds, with the support of licensed family counselors and family therapists who specialize in this work.
+Repairing disruptions in the relationship with parents or other primary caregivers is a key aspect of this healing process.

 Know the Facts